UoE-macOS/autopkg-recipes/Wwise/README.md

 The `WwiseInstallProvider.py` processor is a thin wrapper around the `wwise_helper.py` tool in this directory. `wwise_helper.py` can be used on its own and has various options for controlling the installation.
 Run it directly for more information: `python wwise_helper.py --help`

 ## DISCLAIMER
 This recipe and associated helper tool use an undocumented and unsupported API.
 They may break at any time.
+Please refer to this repository's [LICENSE](https://github.com/UoE-macOS/autopkg-recipes/blob/master/LICENSE)